arturadib/botio/README.md

 Bot.io is a fully flexible build/test bot for Github projects.
 It is similar to [Travis-CI](https://github.com/travis-ci/travis-ci) in purpose, but most of the action happens at the pull request level.
 (And you have to run your own test/build servers).

-Bot.io has been battle-tested at Mozilla's [pdf.js](http://github.com/mozilla/pdf.js) project since late 2011.
+Bot.io works on both Windows and Unix, and has been battle-tested at Mozilla's [pdf.js](http://github.com/mozilla/pdf.js) project since late 2011.